March 722 (Formula Atlantic) car-by-car histories

 New to Bill Gubelmann (Oyster Bay, NY) to use in the 1972 Yellow Pages Formula Atlantic championship.
 The car was blue and yellow, and wore #16 all season.
 Gubelmann won six races and narrowly pipped Cyd Williams to the championship title.
 The car was sold to fellow American Jas Patterson (Rosslyn Heights, NY) for 1973, repainted red and white, and entered for him by Texaco Team Racing/RIR in the 1973 British season.
-Patterson crashed heavily at Oulton Park in May 1973, and although the car was rebuilt, he appeared a few races later in what was described as a new 73B.
-Whether this was the 722 updated or a completely new car is unclear.
-Patterson retained the car for 1974, but it was last seen in August.
-(Photographs show that the March 73B Patterson raced in the Pro Atlantic race that supported the United States Grand Prix at Watkins Glen in October was not the same car.)
-In early November the 722/73B was acquired by Roy Baker (Ferndown, Dorset) and raced regularly by him through the 1975 season.
+Patterson crashed heavily at Oulton Park in May 1973, and although the car was rebuilt, he appeared a few races later in what appears to be a new 73B.
+Patterson raced the 73B for the remainder of 1973 and through 1974, but the 722 reappeared in early November 1974 when an ex-Patterson "722/73B" was acquired by Roy Baker (Ferndown, Dorset) and raced regularly by him through the 1975 season.
 Subsequent history unknown.

 Driven by: Bill Gubelmann, Jas Patterson and Roy Baker.
 First race: Brands Hatch (R1), 5 Mar 1972.
 Total of 41 recorded races.